An archetale in the Assembling Terrania Cycle

 It occurred to the scribe then that although he had at first believed himself transplanted to a heavenly realm, he had actually landed in the Underworld.

 Maybe he had needed to.
 He had known about deception and darkness.
 But maybe his training had been incomplete without the ordeal of watching what he loved but could not help slowly degenerate.
 Maybe one had to see that and feel its effects to truly learn discernment without escaping into cynicism.

 For the world, though beautiful and even miraculous, is darkened by the shadows of treachery.
 Some of the treacherous are common bullies easy enough to recognize.
 But others are disguised better, posing even to themselves as humane, spiritual, magical, and visionary.
 Only the alert stand any chance against the selfishly unscrupulous who ever wait in the wings to have it all their way.

 The lore taught at the school mentioned tales of another magical realm, Camelot, similarly undermined from within.
 The old king of that place had found his demise on the battlefield along with most of his officials: noble knights and fawning courtiers, tellers of truth and cold-hearted schemers.
 In the end, good and bad, heroes and enablers, perished together.

 But the wizards and scribes escaped.
 And the tale survived too, as a warning.

 Back among friends, the scribe marveled.
-He now held a position more uplifting than the one falsely promised by Fantasyland.
+Granted the staff and cloak of a wizard, he now held a position more uplifting than the one falsely promised by Fantasyland.
 New opportunities blossomed on every side.
 Before him waited more of the creative work he loved than he could ever get to.
-He laughed.
+The wizard laughed.